camunda/camunda-docs/docs/guides/migrating-from-camunda-platform-7/migration-readiness.md

 ### Simple expressions and FEEL

-[Camunda 8 uses FEEL as its expression language](/components/modeler/feel/what-is-feel.md).
+[Camunda Platform 8 uses FEEL as its expression language](/components/modeler/feel/what-is-feel.md).
 There are big advantages to this decision.
 Not only are the expression languages between BPMN and DMN harmonized, but also the language is really powerful for typical expressions.
 One of my favorite examples is the following onboarding demo we regularly show.
 A decision table will hand back a list of possible risks, whereas every risk has a severity indicator (yellow, red) and a description.

 ![onboarding demo](https://camunda.com/wp-content/uploads/2022/05/Migrating-to-Camunda-Platform-8-image-1-1024x367.png)